 Master of Arts in Applied Sociology – Montclair State University

-Mr. Alex Delgado brings 13 years of experience working with underrepresented students in higher education.
+Mr. Alex Delgado brings 16 years of experience working with underrepresented students in higher education.
 He has served in various leadership roles throughout his career that focused on increasing the retention and graduation rates of first-generation, low-income students.
 As a first-generation college graduate and participant in an opportunity program, he has firsthand experience of the many challenges our students encounter.
-Presently he serves a Past President for the Educational Opportunity Fund Professional Association, a NJ Board Member for the Tri-State Consortium on Opportunity Program and a member of Lambda Theta Phi, Latin Fraternity, Inc.
+Presently he serves a Member at Large for the Educational Opportunity Fund Professional Association, a NJ Board Member for the Tri-State Consortium on Opportunity Program and a member of Lambda Theta Phi, Latin Fraternity, Inc.

 “Success means having the courage, the determination, and the will to become the person you believe you were meant to be.” – George Sheehan